triton-inference-server/pytriton/docs/building.md

 Before building the PyTriton binary package, ensure the following:

-- Docker is installed on the system.
+- Docker with [buildx plugin](https://github.com/docker/buildx) is installed on the system.
 For more information, refer to the Docker documentation.
 - Access to the Docker daemon is available from the system or container.

 If you plan to build `arm64` wheel on `amd64` machine we suggest to use QUEMU for emulation.